plus3it/watchmaker/docs/configuration.md

 values and use that file for Watchmaker.
 Pass the CLI parameter `--config` to point to that file.

+## Configuration Precedence

+In addition to passing values in the configuration file, watchmaker supports passing arguments on the [cli](usage).
+The order of precedence for arguments is, from least to most:

+* configuration file
+* cli argument

+In other words, providing a value as a cli argument will override the same value provided in the configuration file.

 ## config.yaml Parent Nodes

 ### watchmaker_version